tarwn/lessthandot-hugo/blogs/content/posts/2016-12-28-transactional-replication-from-availability-groups-to-azure-sql-database-part-3-the-publisher.md

 This needs to be done for every publication you set up where the database is in an AG.

-This step also needs to be done from the distributor server &#8211; you can&#8217;t do this from SSMS on another server or your workstation.
+This step also needs to be done from the distributor server &#8211; you can't do this from SSMS on another server or your workstation.
 You must RDP to the distributor and run these commands &#8211; in SSMS or even SQL CMD.

 Connect to the distributor.